swaznil/toolxd/README.md

 # toolxd

-ToolxD is a collection of browser-based utility tools.
-Designed with a modern interface and a premium ad free visual experience, it is completely adless and really really fast.

-Built entirely using vanilla HTML, CSS and JavaScript, most tools work without an internet connection, but some tools, like text to speech, do require it.
+ToolxD is a collection of browser-based utility tools built with vanilla HTML, CSS and JavaScript.
+The project focuses on fast loading, a consistent UI and zero advertisements.
+Most tools work without an internet connection, but some tools, like text to speech, do require it.

 ## Motivation